-Figure 14: Interference Signal, $\lambda = 389$, B = 100 Keeping the parameter $\lambda = 500$ constant and reducing B at the same time did not lead to any decrease in performance up to a value of B > 3; from this value an instability resulted, Fig. 15.
+Figure 14: Simulation with a sine interference signal, $\lambda = 389$, B = 100 Keeping the parameter $\lambda = 500$ constant and reducing B at the same time did not lead to any change in performance up to a value of B > 3; from this value an instability resulted, Fig. 15.
 With correct dimensioning of the parameters λ and B, the SMC accordingly has a resistance to interference.
 The rate of change of the switching function thus ensures fulfilment of the stability condition.